Rinca Island: Everything You Need to Know to Plan Your Trip

 While Rinca Island is inhabited by a few locals, tourists are not allowed to stay on the island.

-Instead, you will stay in the capital city, Labuan Bajo.
+Instead, the best place to stay is in the capital city, Labuan Bajo.
 Labuan Bajo is a small port town that offers plenty of different styles of accommodation.

 This hotel was located on the cliffs above the ocean and offered the most brilliant view.
-We enjoyed the delicious food and drinks at the restaurant on-site and the pool overlooking the bay below.
+It was a great place!
+The rooms were basic, but clean.
+And we enjoyed the delicious food and drinks at the restaurant on-site, and the pool overlooking the bay below.
 Our trip was in February and we paid about $43 USD per night to stay at this hotel.

 If you’re looking for something a bit fancier, AYANA recently opened its Komodo resort.
 For those unfamiliar with AYANA, these are five-star resorts with five-star amenities.
 Book your stay with AYANA, here.